 Bryggen - The World Heritage Site The very first buildings in Bergen were alongside the harbor called Bryggen, dated back to the 11th century.
 Distance from Bergen Port: 500 m

-Bryggens Museum , in a beautiful modern building, is based on the findings of the archaeological excavation of Bryggen between 1955 and 1972.
-Take a look at the foundations of the archaeological buildings from the 12th century.
+Bryggens Museum , in a beautiful modern building, is based on the findings of the archeological excavation of Bryggen between 1955 and 1972.
+Take a look at the foundations of the archeological buildings from the 12th century.
 Distance from Bergen Port: 500 m

 Haakon's Hall - Rosenkrantz Tower was built during the reign of King Haakon Haakonsson between 1247 and 1261.
 It was the largest and most imposing building of the royal residency in the 13th century when Bergen was the political center of Norway.
 Today used as Royal ceremonial hall, and located in the center of Bergen.
 Rosenkrantz Tower was built in the 1560s by the governor of Bergen Castle, (Bergenhus) Erik Rosenkrantz, and served as a combined residence and fortified tower.
 Distance from Bergen Port: 500 m

-Bergen Aquarium: One of Europe's largest collections of fish and invertebrates from the North Sea, as well as tropical sea and fresh water sections.
+Bergen Aquarium: One of Europe's largest collections of fish and invertebrates from the North Sea, as well as tropical sea and freshwater sections.
 Outdoor and indoor pools where you can watch up-close the antics of seals and penguins.
-Super video graph film on five screens of the aquarium.
+Super video graphs film on five screens of the aquarium.
 Distance from Bergen Port: 2 km

 Hanseatic Museum / Schøttstuene: One of the oldest and best preserved wooden buildings in Bergen, furnished in the style of the 1700s to give an intimate picture of the life of the Hanseatic merchants.
 Distance from Bergen Port: 500 m

 Hop on/off starts right at the cruise terminal of Bergen.